GlacioHack/geoutils/doc/source/stats.md

 - **Variography** describes **spatial variability as a function of distance**.

-**Zonal statistics are a special case of grouped statistics: vector features define the bins.** For example, `grouped_stats()` can calculate the mean elevation of each glacier or catchment using its outline.
+**Zonal statistics are a special case of grouped statistics: vector features define the bins.** For example, `stats()` can calculate the mean elevation of each glacier or catchment using its outline.

 ```{note}
 Statistical operations can select samples directly, for example when estimating a variogram or grouped statistics.